RomainClaret/lfs-7.8/README.md

 ## License

-Automated LFS 7.8 by [Romain Claret](http://www.romainclaret.com) is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Automated LFS 7.8 by [Romain Claret](http://romainclaret.com) is licensed under a MIT License.

 ## Instructions
 The raport can be found in french at the root of this repo: Instructions_FR.pdf.